andrea-gentilini/SVD_applications/README.md

-# SVD_applications
+# SVD applications
- What can we use singular values for?
+ What can we use singular values for? 🤔